Christopher Rungkat

 Christopher Benjamin Rungkat (born 14 January 1990) is an Indonesian tennis player.
 In 2008, he won the final stage of French Open 2008 Boys' Doubles Juniors category with Finnish tennis player Henri Kontinen.
 He is the youngest ever Indonesian to be the All Indonesian Champion, and by the end of his junior career, he was awarded for Indonesian best promising athlete 2008.

 Rungkat also reached the final of the 2008 US Open boys' final with Henri Kontinen.
-Rungkat is the first Indonesian to reach US open boys' finalist and to win the doubles title of French Open.
+Rungkat is the first Indonesian to reach US Open boys' final and to win the doubles title of the French Open.

 In June 2010, he won the Tarakan Open International Men's Futures tournament, his first international tournament title since going pro.
-He won his maiden ATP title in Men's Doubles partnered with Swedish player André Göransson in February 2020, 13 years since going pro.
+He won his maiden ATP Tour title in men's doubles, partnered with Swedish player André Göransson in February 2020, 13 years since going pro.

 Personal life

 He is the grandson of Benny Rungkat, former chairman of the Indonesian Air Carriers Association.
-Christopher's father, Michael Alexander Fritz Rungkat, is of Dutch and Indonesian descent and his mother, Elfia Mirlianti, is full Indonesian descent.
+Christopher's father, Michael Alexander Fritz Rungkat, is of Manadonese descent and his mother, Elfia Mirlianti, is Minang descent.

 Christopher Rungkat partnered up with PocariID in 2007 for a project called Pocari Sweat Sport Science hoping to help Christopher maximize his performance.

 Career

-Christopher Rungkat spent his junior career in Europe by playing on the European Junior Circuit and was based in Tennis Val (Valencia, Spain).
+Christopher Rungkat spent his junior career in Europe by playing on the European Junior Circuit and was trained in Tennis Val, Valencia, Spain.
 He is the second Asian male player to win a junior French Open doubles title, after Kei Nishikori.
-He was the winner of the Men's Singles title at the 2017 Southeast Asian Games in Kuala Lumpur.
+He was the winner of the men's singles title at the Tennis at the 2017 SEA Games in Kuala Lumpur.

-A year later at the 2018 Asian Games in his home country, Rungkat was partnered up with Aldila Sutjiadi for the Mixed Doubles category in just two weeks, and was not targeted to grab any medals.
+A year later at the 2018 Asian Games in his home country, Rungkat was partnered up with Aldila Sutjiadi for the mixed doubles category in just two weeks, and was not targeted to grab any medals.
 However, they surprised with getting the gold medal after producing a couple of upsets and eventually beating Thai pair Sonchat Ratiwatana and Luksika Kumkhum in the end to get the gold medal.